Amanda Award: Show

 The award show has long been a central point of the film festival, as well as a major television event for the whole of Norway.
 Particularly in earlier years, international stars were sometimes brought in to enhance the prestige of the event.
-Examples of this are Roger Moore, who was a special guest at the very first ceremony in 1985, and Diana Ross in 1987, then married to Norwegian entrepreneur Arne Næss, Jr. Other international names appearing in the show as presenters have included Ned Beatty, Lauren Bacall, Jon Voight, Brian Cox, Jeremy Irons, Ben Kingsley and Pierce Brosnan.
+Examples of this are Roger Moore, who was a special guest at the first ceremony in 1985, and Diana Ross in 1987, then married to Norwegian entrepreneur Arne Næss, Jr. Other international names appearing in the show as presenters have included Ned Beatty, Lauren Bacall, Jon Voight, Brian Cox, Jeremy Irons, Ben Kingsley and Pierce Brosnan.

 The show has in recent years been hosted by prominent Norwegian comedians.
-Jon Almaas, known from the TV-show "Nytt på nytt", played host for several years in the early 2000s.
+Jon Almaas, known from the TV-show Nytt på nytt, played host for several years in the early 2000s.
 Thomas Giertsen, known as a stand-up comedian and from several TV-shows, has hosted the show in recent years.
 An episode that received some media attention in 2005 was when host Marit Åslein and Minister of Culture and Church Affairs from the Christian conservative party KrF, Valgerd Svarstad Haugland, kissed on stage as part of a humorous routine.